ikenna/AcmePetSupplies/discovery.md

     string description "A description of the product" number price "Price of the product"
-    array keywords "A colleciton of words that describe the product, used for searching for it." array productCategories "The links and names of the product categories to which the product belongs." number reviewRating "Average product review rating"
+    array keywords "A colleciton of words that describe the product, used for searching for it." array productCategoryLinks "The links and names of the product categories to which the product belongs." number reviewRating "Average product review rating"
-    number numOfReviews "Number of product reviews"
+    number numberOfReviews "Number of product reviews" }
-  }
 ```